jgarzik/kvapp/README.md

 ## Motivation

-Create a simple fork-and-go Rust template for a multi-threaded HTTP REST microservice, that is fully wired for familiar production artifacts such as Travis testing and docker container builds.
+Create a simple fork-and-go Rust template for a multi-threaded HTTP REST microservice, that is fully wired for familiar production artifacts such as Github Actions testing and docker container builds.

 ## Using kvapp